szymonkaliski/behaviours-rs/Notes.md

 );
 ```

-- so first task would be to parse the tree in rust
+- so first task would be to parse the tree in rust, and pass values in
+- both seem to work using serde